 The Metabolic Activity of Vomiting:

-See also How many calories are in chicken parm
+See also How many calories in 2 ounces of turkey deli meat

 Vomiting triggers a cascade of muscle contractions in the abdomen and chest, which are driven by the autonomic nervous system.
 These contractions require a considerable amount of energy and can lead to a notable increase in the body’s caloric expenditure.